JohnOmernik/zetak8s/README.md

 - Shout out to kelseyhightower who's repo: https://github.com/kelseyhightower/kubernetes-the-hard-way  is what this is loosly based on.
 It's how I learned to do the Kubernetes
 - Why Zeta?
 Jim Scott, a colleague and friend of mine coined the term for a Distributed Compute Engine working hand in hand with a Distributed Filesystem (Both Jim and I like MapR for this!)
 He coined the phrase orginally for MapR and Mesos, but I just continued with the idea for Kubernetes.
   - This is the first step to a "Zeta" cluster.
 Getting Kubernetes working well.
 Next steps will include MapR on the cluster for a distributed filesystem!
+  - A talk Jim gave on Zeta at London Strata: https://mapr.com/resources/videos/using-zeta-architecture-jim-scott-strata-london-2015/
 ## Instructions
 ----
 [Instructions for getting this working with AWS can be found here](INSTRUCTIONS.md)